 This money saving app uses rebates to help save you money on groceries.
 Search the app for the stores you shop in, then scroll through the rebate offers.
 If you find one you like simply Unlock the offer by taking quick quizzes, watching videos, or posting to social.
 Unlocking is typically easy, and there are some offers that let you earn on any bread or milk you purchase instead of a specific brand.
 After an offer is Unlocked, scan the item and your receipt and you’re set!
 You can also earn money by referring others or redeeming a certain number of rebates within a certain amount of time (just don’t let it dictate your shopping trips).
 Cashing out is easy, simply transfer your amount of $10 or more to PayPal, or select one of the gift card options.

 4. Checkout 51

 This app lets you earn “Kicks” or points for every purchase you make in certain stores if you link your card.
 You also earn Kicks for walking into stores (which is easy if you live near a shopping center or mall with several of these stores and you walk by them a lot).
 Sadly, Kicks don’t always register, but when they do you can save them up and turn them into mobile gift cards.
-(I use Shopkick to walk into target, then turn my Kicks into Target gift cards).
-To earn even more Kick points, scan the barcodes of select items after you walk in stores and invite other friends to join the app!
+(I use Shopkick to walk into Target, then turn my Kicks into Target gift cards).
+To earn even more Kick points, scan the barcodes of select items after you walk into stores and invite other friends to join the app!